gargleblaster/tudocs/docs/Introduction/first-steps.md

 Once you receive the email from Okta, follow the instructions to create your Okta account.
 This will be your login to your Trade Unafraid server.
 Once your Okta account is created, follow the link to your personal Trade Unafraid server found in the email from **tradeunafraidsender** to get started!

 *You may need to wait up to 30 minutes while we prepare your private server.
-If you still cannot access your server after 30 minutes, place contact us at support@tradeunafraid.com*
+If you still cannot access your server after 30 minutes, place contact us at support [at] tradeunafraid.com*

 ### Tradier Account
 Trade Unafraid currently uses Tradier as our exclusive brokerage (we plan to offer support for more brokerages in the future).
 If you already have a Tradier account, you just need to connect Trade Unafraid to it by granting access to trade on your behalf.